jhou2/docs.review.ninja/index.md

   * `GITHUB_CLIENT`
   * `GITHUB_SECRET`

-Unless you have a alternate configuration, then the `MONGODB` default in the `.env.example` file is correct.
+The `MONGODB` default in the `.env.example` file is correct unless you have an alternative configuration.

 Start the application
 ---------------------

-There is a grunt job that starts up the app and compiles the sass files whenever they are changed.
+Use grunt to start up the app and compile the sass files whenever they are changed.

 	grunt serve